 Getting Around Outer Banks

-|Car||You'll find that a car is necessary in OBX, and as such, the traffic is brutal.
-Rental agencies are at the ORF Airport as well as in downtown Kill Devil Hills and Manteo, and will charge around $160 for a five-day period.
-Still it's relatively easy to find your way thanks to two main roads; N.C.
+|Car||You'll find that a car is necessary in OBX, and as such, the traffic can be brutal, especially during peak season.
+Rental agencies are at the Norfolk International Airport as well as in downtown Kill Devil Hills.
+Still, it's relatively easy to find your way thanks to two main roads, N.C.
 12 and U.S. 158, which both run north to south in the area.
 Within the Northern Beaches, many establishments will give you their locations in reference to their milepost address.
-Similar to what you find on interstates, these mileposts start at 0 in the northern end of Kitty Hawk at the Wright Bridge and increase as you head south.
+Similar to what you find on interstates, these mileposts start at 0 on the northern end of Kitty Hawk and increase as you head south.
 The mileposts end at the southern end of Nags Head at the Oregon Inlet.|

 A handful of ferries service the OBX area and they are a great way to hop around the islands, but they can get crowded during the summer, so it's best to make reservations online at least a day in advance if not sooner.
 The Hatteras-to-Ocracoke car ferry is a free 60-minute ride, while the Ocracoke to Cedar Island route costs between $1 (for a pedestrian) to $15 (for a vehicle less than 20 feet long) and takes about two-and-a-half hours.
 The region is also introducing an express, passenger-only route from Hatteras Island to Ocracoke Island's Silver Lake Harbor.
 The ride takes about 70 minutes and is offered several times a day between May and September.